hpc2n/presentation/README.md

 Just comment out the modules/pages (under nav) that you do not need.

-The slides DO NOT work on github, only locally.
+The slides DO NOT work on github, only locally, on your own computer.

 Info about the slide show software here: https://github.com/dhondta/mkdocs-revealjs-template

 More details about how to create the different items: https://github.com/dhondta/mkdocs-revealjs-template/blob/master/doc/tuning-revealjs-slideshows.md

+Also read the file ``help.md`` in this directory.

 ## Running it locally.